How DMP Works

 5. Factor Alignment

-Checks how many of the other signals (DVP softness, pace, injury leverage, role trend, script sensitivity) agree with the current bet direction.
-When five signals all say the same thing, the composite score gets an alignment boost.
-When they contradict each other, the signal dampens the score.
-Prevents picking a bet where only one factor is strong and everything else is neutral or against it.
+Checks how many of the other context factors (DVP softness, pace, injury leverage, role trend, script sensitivity) agree with the current bet direction.
+When they all point the same way, the bet has converging context.
+When they contradict each other, the bet is fragile — flagged so we don't pick something where only one factor is strong and everything else is neutral or against it.

 6. Teammate Fit